buvis/docs/src/catalogue/comcast.md

 ## Description

-periodic comcast data usage checks and save the results to InfluxDB
+periodic comcast data usage checks and save the results to InfluxDB.

 ## k8 at home search